Solar Financing Options

 - Preserves Capital for Core Business

-Throughout the US, CPACE programs have been adopted in roughly 30 states.
+Throughout the United States, CPACE programs have been adopted in roughly 30 states.
 CPACE financing is very popular in Connecticut and Rhode Island, while it is growing in adoption within New York and Massachusetts.
-Pope Energy works directly with CPACE program facilitators in order to gain project approval from local governments.
+Our team at Pope Energy works directly with CPACE program facilitators in order to gain project approval from local governments.
+Learn more about CPACE financing here.

 For those who own land, Pope Energy is able to put Purchase Power Agreements (PPA’s) in place in order to install commercial solar energy systems.
 In a PPA, Pope Energy handles the designing, permitting, financing, and installation of a commercial solar energy project.

 Once the solar system is up and running on the building or property, the landowner is able to then purchase the power generated onsite at a rate less than the electric utility’s.
 PPA’s a great way to use a property to lower the cost of electricity and offset the building’s carbon footprint.
 Learn more about power purchase agreements here.

-Each state in the northeast has its own solar incentive program with the exception of New Hampshire, which only allows net metering for projects one megawatt (1MW) and smaller.
+Each state in the northeast has its own solar incentive program with the exception of New Hampshire, which only allows net metering for projects one megawatt (1MW) and smaller for private sector projects and 5 MW AC projects net metered to a public entity.

-Massachusetts has the SMART program, Rhode Island has the Renewable Energy Fund and Rhode Island Renewable Energy Growth program, and Connecticut has their large and small ZREC programs.
+Massachusetts has the 3,200 MW SMART program, Rhode Island has the Renewable Energy Fund and Rhode Island Renewable Energy Growth program, and Connecticut has their large and small ZREC programs and continues to develop increasingly significant solar programs.

 Maine has a burgeoning solar program that has started with the Maine PUC issuing orders for “buy-all, sell-all” compensation structures through the state’s utilities.
 Net metering and community solar programs also exist and are continuing to improve.

 Vermont, through its Department of Public Service has numerous smaller solar programs typically less than 500 kW.

 Nationally, the federal solar investment tax credit (ITC) is still available for residential and commercial PV solar installations.
 Most commercial solar energy systems that commence construction between now and 2022 will qualify for a 26% tax credit on the total cost of the parts and installation.